Moab: Bronze Age

 The existence of the Kingdom of Moab prior to the rise of the Israelite state has been deduced from a colossal statue erected at Luxor by pharaoh Ramesses II, in the 13th century BCE.
 The statue lists Mu'ab among a series of nations conquered during a campaign.
-The nucleus of the early Moabite state appears to have been located in several settlements between Wadi el-Wale and Wadi Mojib which originated in the Late Bronze Age.
+The nucleus of the early Moabite state appears to have been located in several settlements between Wadi el-Wale and the Arnon River which originated in the Late Bronze Age.

 Four inscriptions from the time of Ramesses II mention Mw-i-bw as a rebellious place that refuses to recognize Egypt's control over Canaan and, together with the Shasu of Mount Seir, conducted raids in Egypt.
 Pharaoh sent troops to the area and suppressed the rebellion - in the inscriptions of Ramesses II, the inhabitants are shown as having hairstyles identical to those of neighboring Canaanites (long hair collected and arranged) and not a braided hairstyle like the Shasu from later reliefs that contained the name Moab; a possible explanation is that Mw-i-bw, if it was indeed the land of Moab, was at that time inhabited by a pre-Moabite population, whereas the historical Moabites settled in the area only in the 12th century BCE.
 Na'aman argued, however, that the identification of Mw-i-bw with the biblical land of Moab can no longer be upheld; the former was more likely well to the north.
 Kenneth Kitchen later responded to Na'aman, reasserting the identification of Mw-i-bw with Moab.